ashishpatil-07/ULTRON/README.md

 **Solution:**
 "Our solution is an AI-powered Multi-Purpose ChatBot that automates LinkedIn posting, performs web scraping for quick information access, and engages in conversational task management."
  The ChatBot is equipped to execute specific tasks that extend beyond general conversation:
    1. Update a Post on LinkedIn: The ChatBot should be capable of interfacing with LinkedIn to post updates or articles about specified topics, using provided API access.
-   2. Web Scrape a Website and Search for Occurrences of a Text: The bot should perform web scraping activities to search websites for specific text or patterns,         providing the results back to the user in a concise format.
+   2. Web Scrape a Website and Search for Occurrences of a Text: The bot will perform web scraping activities to search websites for specific text, providing the results back to the user in a concise format.

 **Features :**
   1. Conversational Interface: Users can interact with the chatbot using text input.